-Much of the news we get from local papers originate from wire services.
+Much of the news we get from local papers originates from wire services.
 This is the end result of multiple studies conducted over the past couple of years, a few of which are summarized in this excellent post by Nikki Usher on OJR: The Online Journalism Review.
 Newspapers often get the credit for being the originators of news in local markets, but upon further investigation, a majority of that content comes from wire services.
 Journalists at local papers serve as filters of wire content and determine which stories to run.

 In contrast, we’ve all seen the alternative to this traditional approach to local news across social media.
 Services like Twitter provide a never-before-seen view into local news, often first-person from eyewitnesses or “citizen journalists”.
 Because of its open architecture and lack of filters, all the news is “fit to print” online – though only the most interesting content rises above the noise.
 While local newspapers seem best positioned to meet our demand for hyper-local content, we shouldn’t discount the potential of services like Twitter to serve as a new wire service for the digital age.